MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-infrastructure.md

 > [!NOTE]
 > From the Azure docs, registering services is done at a subscription level.
 In other words, there's no need to register the services for different resource groups.

-## Access control for Mesh Cloud Scripting Service deployment
+## Access control for the Mesh Cloud Scripting Service deployment

-1. Developer must have an email that can be used for their deployment.
-This could be a new account or a pre-existing email used, such as Environment uploading.
+1. Developers must have an email acccount that can be used for the deployment.
+This can be a new or pre-existing account.
-1. If managing access control through an Azure Security Group, create this group (for example, "Mesh Cloud Scripting Services Developers").
-For more Information on Azure Security Group versus Microsoft 365 group types, see [Learn about groups and group membership](/entra/fundamentals/concept-learn-about-groups).
+1. If you're managing access control through an Azure Security Group, create this group (for example, "Mesh Cloud Scripting Services Developers").
+For more information on Azure Security Group compared to Microsoft 365 group types, see [Learn about groups and group membership](/entra/fundamentals/concept-learn-about-groups).
 1. Decide how you'd like developers to access your Azure subscription.
 This is determined by whether the developer is a native member of the directory or a guest user.
     1. You can add native members to the Azure Security Group you created in step #2 above if you'd like to easily manage access controls.
     2. You can add guest users to your Azure subscription or add them to the Azure Security Group (see step #2 above).